-My hope for this site, therefore, is to provide a resource for the community of young women athletes: that by sharing my experiences, answering your questions and offering information on all topics related to life as an athlete, you will find the support and inspiration needed to go after your dreams with unwavering attitude, confidence and grace.
+That mission: To provide a resource for young women athletes who are navigating life and facing challenges in pursuit of their dreams.
+The hope: That by sharing my experiences, answering your questions and offering information related to life as an athlete, you will find the support and inspiration needed to go after your dreams with

 - Born: January 29, 1983